ethanngyl/Gam200Test/README.txt

-Team Name: Struct Squad
-Team Roster:
-SIM KAH YAN (Graphic Design+Audio)
-TAN WEI LEONG (Programmer)
-ETHAN NG (Tech Lead)
-JOSH ONG (Programmer)
-GE YONG QI (Programmer (DEBUG))
-ZHOU JIAHAO (Collision+physics)
-CARL JAMESON Z PADILLA (Programmer)
-GERARD LOU (Design lead + Story Champion)
-IVAN NG (Product Manager + Programmer)

-Game Concept:
-The primary cycle of play consists of:
-Movement – Players spend actions to move across the grid.
-One space per action, positioning strategically toward objectives or enemies.
-Combat – When encountering another class or enemy, combat is resolved in a turn-based sequence, with attack order determined by Speed or passives.
-Interaction – Players may interact with the objectives/items

-Win Con:
-Defeat all the enemies, collect all the items in the chests around the map and bring them to the main objective

-Lose Con:
-When the player Health is reduced to 0

-In-Engine Demo:
-The current demo of the full game is not completed at the moment.
-An implementation of the grid and path finding AI for the enemy to track the player is found in level 3 of the current game engine.
-Arrow keys can be used to control the player on the grid.
-Each time the player moves to a grid the enemy will move towards it accordingly.
-The shortest path is always recalculated after every move/turn.

-Current Levels:
-The game loads first into the main menu, with a play and exit button.
-Main Menu: Clicking on play will load up level one, clicking exit will close the application Level Selector: Buttons Levels 1 - 3 will be displayed, clicking on them will bring the player to that respective level.
-A back button will also be displayed to bring them back to the main menu
-Level 1: Currently contains an entity with an animated bird sprite rendered.
-The entity's animation is only active while the player is moving via the WASD keys.
-The player can hit space bar to fire a projectile upwards.
-There is an enemy on that level to allow testing for the current subscriber listener system which enables the enemy to take damage upon being hit by a projectile.
-Keys 3 and 4 will allow for upscaling and downscaling of the player entity respectively.
-Keys 7 and 8 will allow the player to rotate the entity towards the left and right respectively.
-Key 5 will send the player back to the main menu and Key 6 loads up level 2.
-Level 2: Level 2 is a sandbox/level editor level.
-Functionalities of the ImGui can be tested here.
-More information on the level editor can be found in the LevelEditor document.
-Key 3 on this level will bring the player to level 3.
-Level 3 can only be accessed via hitting key 3 in level 2.
-Level 3: Level 3 demonstrates the core grid, occupancy, and pathfinding loop that the rest of the game will build on.
-It validates tile creation, world to tile conversion, entity occupancy, arrow key movement, and enemy pursuit using A*—all within a turn/queue framework.
-The grid snaps the player to a box and is not allowed to move out of it until it's the players' turn.
-This level showcases the turn based system that is implemented, one turn and one tile movement per phase.
-The pathfinding from the enemy is recalculated at every turn, enabling a smarter AI to find its way to the player.
+STRUCT SQUAD GAME ENGINE

+TEAM NAME:
+Struct Squad

+TEAM ROSTER:
+IVAN NG ......................
+Product Manager + Programmer ETHAN NG .....................
+Tech Lead
+SIM KAH YAN ..................
+Graphic Design + Audio TAN WEI LEONG ...............
+Programmer
+JOSH ONG .....................
+Programmer
+GE YONG QI ...................
+Programmer (Debug)
+ZHOU JIAHAO ..................
+Collision + Physics
+CARL JAMESON Z. PADILLA .....
+Programmer
+GERARD LOU ...................
+Design Lead + Story Champion

+GAME CONCEPT:
+The core gameplay cycle is based around three main actions — Movement, Combat, and Interaction.

+Movement: Players move one grid space per action.
+Each move should be made strategically toward objectives or enemies.
+Combat: When a player encounters an enemy, combat occurs in a turn-based manner.
+Attack order is determined by Speed or passive abilities.
+Interaction: Players can interact with objects or items placed around the map.

+WIN CONDITION:
+Defeat all enemies, collect every item found in the map’s chests, and return them to the main objective.

+LOSE CONDITION:
+The player loses when their Health is reduced to 0.

+IN-ENGINE DEMO:
+The complete demo version of the game is still in progress.
+Currently, Level 3 showcases the grid system and pathfinding AI that allows an enemy to track the player.
+Players can move using the arrow keys.
+Each time the player moves, the enemy recalculates the shortest path using the A* algorithm and moves toward the player on its turn.

+CURRENT LEVELS:

+MAIN MENU:
+The game starts at the main menu.
+Selecting “Play” loads Level 1.
+Selecting “Exit” closes the application.

+LEVEL SELECTOR:
+Displays buttons for Levels 1 to 3.
+Selecting a level loads it.
+A Back button allows returning to the main menu.

+LEVEL 1:
+This level contains an animated bird sprite entity.
+The animation plays only while the player is moving using the WASD keys.
+Pressing the space bar fires a projectile upward.
+An enemy is present for testing the current subscriber-listener system, which allows the enemy to take damage from projectiles.
+Keys 3 and 4 upscale and downscale the player entity.
+Keys 7 and 8 rotate the player to the left and right.
+Key 5 returns to the main menu.
+Key 6 loads Level 2.

+LEVEL 2:
+This level functions as a sandbox and level editor for testing ImGui features.
+Further information can be found in the LevelEditor document.
+Pressing Key 3 loads Level 3.
+Level 3 can only be accessed through Level 2.

+LEVEL 3:
+This level demonstrates the core grid system, entity occupancy, and enemy pathfinding loop.
+It verifies tile creation, world-to-tile conversion, occupancy tracking, arrow key movement, and enemy pursuit using the A* algorithm.
+The player is locked to one tile per turn and cannot move out of turn.
+Enemy movement is recalculated each turn for smarter pursuit behavior.
+This level forms the foundation for the turn-based gameplay system the rest of the game will build upon.